12 Places to Tandem Skydive in New Zealand

 3. Franz Josef

 “A once in a lifetime experience” has never been so true considering the view of the Franz Josef Glacier is ever changing with its rapid retreat.
 Why not combine this unique sight with jumping out of a plane?
 Plus, at 19,000ft, this is the highest tandem skydive in the Southern Hemisphere!
-Find more awesome activities in Glacier Country – Guide for Backpackers.
+Check out Skydive Franz for more information and find more awesome activities in Glacier Country – Guide for Backpackers.

 Transport between your Franz Josef accommodation and drop zone is included.